jesusmontano/soccerDribbler/README.md

-# Soccer Dribbler
+# Angry Referee
 ## Background and Overview
-Soccer Dribbler is a simple single-player game.
-The objective of the game is to avoid oncoming defenders for as long as possible.
-Running into a defender will end the game.
+Angry Referee is a single-player game.
+The objective of the game is to collect the red cards while avoiding the players and the ball.
+Running into a defender or the ball will end the game.

 ## Functionality & MVP Features
 * Users are able to move the soccer player with the ball.